 By the power of Holy Spirit, we are able to freely show the fruits of the Spirit without limit, these being “love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control” (Galatians 5:22-23).
 Paul says that “against such things there is no law” (verse 23), meaning we are not limited or bound in how we can show these fruits.
 Although we are not infinite but definitely finite, God enables us to be gracious and loving endlessly to others, as long as we only allow His Spirit to move through us.

 Finally, God’s infinite nature enabled Him to provide salvation to us.
 Bad things happen because sin came into this world, corrupting God’s creation, which He had deemed “good” (Genesis 1:10, 1:12, 1:18, 1:21, 1:25, 1:31; Romans 8:19-22).
-If God had somehow been limited in His power or love for us, He would (1) have been unable to defeat death and provide salvation, and (2) not have felt led to give up His only Son for us.
-But rather, 2 Timothy 1:10 says Jesus “abolished death and brought life and immortality to light through the gospel”, and God in “his great love for us…made us alive with Christ even when we were dead in transgressions” (Ephesians 2:4-5).
+If God had somehow been limited in His power or love for us, He would (1) have been unable to defeat death and provide salvation and (2) not have felt led to give up His only Son for us.
+But, rather, 2 Timothy 1:10 says that Jesus “abolished death and brought life and immortality to light through the gospel,” and God in “his great love for us…made us alive with Christ even when we were dead in transgressions” (Ephesians 2:4-5).